vulcainjs/vulcainjs.github.io/docs/articles/users.md

 }
 ```

 The thing to note is the ```extends``` syntax with a '+' prefix before the model to extend.
-This means inherit and extend an existing model and replace it with this new model.
+This means inheriting and extending an existing model and replace it with this new one.

 To replace an existing model with a new one, use ```extends: "-User"``` instead.